Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Auto Scaling Groups

 **Explanation:**
-"Placement Groups – Cluster" is incorrect.
+Placement Groups – Cluster is incorrect.
 Cluster placement groups place instances close together in a single AZ to achieve low‑latency networking, not to separate them physically.
-"Placement Groups – Partition" is incorrect.
+Placement Groups – Partition is incorrect.
 Partition placement groups separate instances into partitions across racks, but they are optimized for large distributed systems like HDFS and are not intended for small groups of isolated instances.
-"Placement Groups – Spread" is correct.
+Placement Groups – Spread is correct.
 Spread placement groups ensure each instance is placed on distinct hardware within an AZ, minimizing correlated failure.
-"Auto Scaling Groups" is incorrect.
+Auto Scaling Groups is incorrect.
 Auto Scaling manages instance count and scaling, not physical hardware separation.

 ---